Morning HRV Normal But Tired Every Day? (Sleep Apnea Guide 55+)

 FAQ

 A typical RMSSD range for men 55–65 is 25–55 ms when measured supine within 10 minutes of waking.
-However, “healthy” depends more on personal trends than population averages — a consistent drop of >20% over 3 weeks, even within normal range, may signal underlying strain.
+However, "healthy" depends more on personal trends than population averages — a consistent drop of >20% over 3 weeks, even within normal range, may signal underlying strain like sleep apnea or chronic stress.

-Absolutely.
 Even mild sleep-disordered breathing (AHI 5–14) fragments autonomic recovery, leading to blunted or delayed HRV rebound in the morning — often without obvious symptoms or abnormal AHI scores.
+Your wearable might show "normal" numbers, but your heart's recovery quality is compromised by oxygen dips and micro-arousals during sleep.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.